 Deadline: March 17th

-Technology First, the Miami Valley region’s IT trade association, presents the Robert V. McKenna Scholarship for $1,000 to outstanding Ohioans who are majoring in computing fields, including information technology and computer information systems.
-Only select Southwestern Ohio counties count, such as Adams, Clermont, Darke, Hamilton, Preble, Shelby, and Warren.
-Qualified candidates must be at least sophomores, reach a 3.25 major GPA or better, and attend NCA-accredited colleges.
+Technology First, the Miami Valley region’s IT trade association, offers the Robert V. McKenna Scholarship. it’s for $1,000 to outstanding Ohioans who are majoring in computing fields, including:

 Contact